Salaria Kea: Spanish Civil War

 During the Second Italo-Ethiopian War in 1935 Kea and her fellow nurses started raising money to send medical supplies to Ethiopian troops.
 She was also anxious to work as a nurse in Ethiopia but the emperor Haile Selassie did not accept foreign volunteers.
 In 1936 she applied to join the American Red Cross to assist Midwest flood victims, but was rejected because of her ethnicity.

 Following the outbreak of the Spanish Civil War in 1936 Kea lectured across the United States to raise funds for the Second Spanish Republic.
 During this time Kea developed strong anti-fascist views.
 Citing the war in Ethiopia as an influence, Kea decided to volunteer to serve in the International Brigades in the Spanish Civil War and joined the American Medical Bureau working with the Abraham Lincoln Battalion in March 1937.
 A major inspiration for the move was her Catholic faith.

 After her arrival in Spain, Kea helped establish a field hospital at Villa Paz near the Spanish capital Madrid.
-She was appointed head surgical nurse for an American unit, where she supervised white nurses and treated patients of all nationalities, which would have been impossible in the States.
+She was appointed head surgical nurse for an American unit, where she supervised White nurses and treated patients of all nationalities, which would have been impossible in the States.

 Kea was captured by the Spanish Nationalist Army but managed to escape with the help of International Brigade soldiers after being held for six weeks.
 In Villa Paz, Kea met an injured Irish soldier, John O'Reilly, whom she later married.
 In early 1938, Kea was transferred to different units in Aragon, Lerida and Barcelona and was herself injured in a Nationalist bombing raid.
 Her wounds were so severe that she was sent back to the United States in May 1938.
 The same year, Kea wrote her Spanish memoirs While Passing Through.
-They were published as a pamphlet named Salaria Kea: A Negro Nurse in Republican Spain.
-Kea was treated as a celebrity in Black and Communist circles.
+They were published as a pamphlet titled Salaria Kea: A Negro Nurse in Republican Spain.
+Kea was treated as a celebrity in Black and communist circles.
 She toured with the Negro Committee to Aid Spain with Thyra J. Edwards in August 1938.

 World War II and later years

-In 1940 John O’Reilly was allowed to immigrate the United States.
+In 1940, John O’Reilly was allowed to immigrate the United States.
 He was soon drafted to serve in the military during World War II.
-In the beginning of 1944 Kea started working as a volunteer nurse for the United States Army as part of the first group of African American nurses the Army was allowed to recruit.
+In the beginning of 1944, Kea started working as a volunteer nurse for the United States Army as part of the first group of African American nurses the Army was allowed to recruit.
 In the United States Kea and O’Reilly experienced strong racism.
 In Akron they experienced personal threats and property damage, and Kea often referred to her time in the International Brigades as the best days of her life since they were free from discrimination.
-After the war the O'Reilly family lived in New York, where Kea worked in several hospitals coordinating staff desegregation.
-In 1973 the couple retired to Akron where Kea died on 18 May 1990.
+After the war, the O'Reilly family lived in New York, where Kea worked in several hospitals coordinating staff desegregation.
+In 1973, the couple retired to Akron where Kea died on 18 May 1990.
 Salaria was featured in the film documentary The Good Fight: The Abraham Lincoln Brigade in the Spanish Civil War (1984).